Koichi Takada is a Sydney-based architect who aims to

-Sydney based Koichi Takada Architects was established in 2008, celebrating its 10thanniversary this year.
-Through a series of award-winning designs, the growing practice is gaining an international reputation and is about to change the skylines of Sydney, Brisbane, Tokyo, Los Angeles and Mexico City.
+Founded in 2008, Koichi Takada Architects celebrated its 10th anniversary last year.
+Through a series of award & competition winning designs, the growing practice is gaining an international reputation and is about to change the skylines of Sydney, Brisbane, Melbourne, Jakarta, Tokyo, Los Angeles and Mexico City.

-Recent projects include Crown Group’s Infinity in Green Square, a $525 million futuristic mixed-use development, shapes like a giant loop, nicknamed The Doughnut; another is Arc in Sydney CBD, the 22-storey building podium with a series of layered brick masonry arches and public rooftop gardens in striking curved white rib cages.
+Recent projects include Infinity in Green Square, Sydney, a futuristic mixed use hotel and residential project, shapes like a giant loop, nicknamed The Doughnut; another is Arc in Sydney CBD, the a 22-storey building podium with a series of traditional layered brick masonry arches and public rooftop gardens in striking curved white rib cages.
 Next key projects are already on their ways in Brisbane and Tokyo; an audacious design of residential building with 118m waterfall is an attempt to cool down the sub-tropical Queensland’s environment.
 At the heart of Shibuya’s new “stream” district in Tokyo, timber-layered gallery and studio building is designed for a new home to an American IT company, due completion in April 2020.

 For more information, please visit WISH Magazine June 2018